-PUBLIC COMMENT #208 (Manely 26) Proponent: Manley, Bonnie
+PUBLIC COMMENT #208 (Manely 26)

+Proponent: Manley, Bonnie

-- Fire alarm systems, supervising station alarm systems, public emergency alarm reporting systems, fire and carbon monoxide detection and warning equipment, and emergency communications systems (ECS), and their components in good working condition without corroded parts and do not appear to have been modified, altered, or damaged. - Fire sprinklers for signs of damage, replacement that does not match existing heads, leakage, or painted that was not factory applied. - 3.
+- Fire alarm systems, supervising station alarm systems, public emergency alarm reporting systems, fire and carbon monoxide detection and warning equipment, and emergency communications systems (ECS), and their components in good working condition without corroded parts and do not appear to have been modified, altered, or damaged. - 2.
+Fire sprinklers for signs of damage, replacement that does not match existing heads, leakage, or painted that was not factory applied. - 3.
 Fire sprinkler systems for building elements or alterations installed after the Certification of Occupancy that would alter sprinkler coverage. - 4.
-Standpipe systems for signs of damage or missing elements. - 5.
-Fire, smoke, heat, and carbon monoxide detection equipment in good working condition, have not be modified, altered, or painted that was not factory applied. - Fire department connections are in good working condition, visible, and not missing essential parts. - Fire sprinkler piping, equipment, and appurtenance connections in satisfactory working condition to support the equipment or devices. - 8.
-Fire protection system software and cybersecurity protocols have been updated and remain current.
+Standpipe systems for signs of damage or missing elements. - Fire, smoke, heat, and carbon monoxide detection equipment in good working condition, have not be modified, altered, or painted that was not factory applied. - Fire department connections are in good-working condition, visible, and not missing essential parts. - Fire sprinkler piping, equipment, and appurtenance connections in satisfactory working condition to support the equipment or devices. - 8.
+Fire protection system software and cybersecurity protocols have been updated and remain current. - Establish a life expectancy and cost of replacement for the various active fire protection system components.